YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Think carefully about how to model the relationships between these concepts
+> Think carefully about how to model the relationships between these concepts.

 Level 3: Parametrized response:

-> A ${firstRole} has different features from a ${secondRole}.
+> A ${firstRole} has different features from a ${secondRole} and ${role} does not change its role over its lifetime.

 Level 4: Resource response with Reference: